JuliaLang/www.julialang.org/blog/2020/05/rr.md

 [technical report](https://arxiv.org/abs/1610.02144) for a deeper overview of some of `rr`'s design points (though even that only scratches the surface).

-One final though for this section is the origin of the term "time-traveling" debugger.
+One final thought for this section is the origin of the term "time-traveling" debugger.
 It stems from the mode of analysis that a system like this enables.
 In a traditional debugger, it is possible to execute one instruction at a time, and step from memory state to memory state in the forwards direction.
 Systems